learnscripture/learnscripture.net/docs/ftl_primer.rst

 In most cases where the line breaks come doesn't matter.
-When the text is for an email, the line breaks usually do matter, and it is important to keep the email to less than about 70 characters wide.
+When the text is for an email, the line breaks usually do matter, and it is important to keep each line in email to less than about 70 characters wide.

 Substitutions
 -------------